LorePlant/Lentil_GEI/README.md

 library(metan)
 ```

-> BLUP estimation for the whole set of 46 genotypes in è different environment
+# BLUP estimation

+Phenotypic data collected from the entire set of 46 genotypes were used to estimate trait heritability and genotype breeding value.
 Considering the linear model:

  (1) $P = G + E + GEI$